DFE-Digital/dfe-analytics/docs/google_cloud_bigquery_setup.md

 ### 3. Workload identity pool provider

-For each project a workload identity pool with the name `azure-cip-oidc-provider` should exist.
+For each project a workload identity pool provider with the name `azure-cip-oidc-provider` should exist.

 If this does not exist then one can be created with either the [create gcp workload identity pool provider](https://github.com/DFE-Digital/teacher-services-analytics-cloud/blob/main/scripts/gcloud/create-gcp-workload-identity-pool-provider.sh) gcloud script or from the [IAM](https://console.cloud.google.com/iam-admin/workload-identity-pools/pool/azure-cip-identity-pool) gcloud console using the attributes specified in the gcloud script.